rack4master/rack4master.github.io/README.md

 <img src="pic.png" alt="Rack4master screenshot" width="600" />

-(No data is sent to any server – everything happens locally on your machine).
+(NOTE: No data is sent to any server – everything happens locally on your machine).

 ## ✨ Features